sshaw/file_groups/js/readme.md

 # `file-groups`

-File extensions and MIME types, grouped by application and type.
+File extensions and media types, grouped by application and type.
 Useful when you need to process or restrict processing to certain types of files.

 ## Usage